 Not all law firms will possess the required capital and expertise in taking the correct measures to go public, and even if they do, it may not be a feasible or indeed desirable.
 In what often entails a long and arduous process, an IPO is costly in terms time and money.
 An alternative is the use of a SPAC, which offers a quicker and cheaper avenue to going public.
 SPACs, which are likely to increase in popularity following the recently successful deal between Churchill Capital and Lucid Motors, whose cars are as seductive as their relatively low share price, may represent the future for law firms in floating on a stock exchange.
 Irrespective of the overall lure of listing, it is unlikely that the Magic Circle or Silver Circle, alongside the established nationals, will go public, as they continue to drive growth more along traditional organic growth and aggressive lateral hiring.
 Through a combination of managing underperformance as well as natural wastage, LLPs can keep a fairly tight grip on Profits Per Equity Partner, which is still seen as the traditional barometer by which LLP success is measured, compared and recognised.

 It remains too early to accurately articulate whether listing on a stock exchange remains a viable or strategically astute step for other law firms.
-Following its enviable tag of being the largest listed law firm, all attention will be deeply rooted on DWF, its progress in the coming decade and whether becoming publicly listed can be an effective model for other major firms may determine the course and fate of others.
+Following its enviable tag of being the largest listed legal firm, all attention will be deeply rooted on DWF, its progress in the coming decade and whether becoming publicly listed can be an effective model for other major firms may determine the course and fate of others.

 There remains a plethora of advantages and disadvantages for any law firm seriously considering becoming publicly traded, with a whole host of other arguments outside the realm and scope of this article.
 The guaranteed cash injection which goes alongside floating, is likely to be more desirable for smaller to mid-sized firms, as depicted through the Gordon Dadds case study, offering ample opportunities to expand and diversify.
 Contrarily, for larger firms or those which are more cash flow positive, the idea of going public may not be worth the costs, risks or perils associated with floating, hence the hitherto resistance.
-It remains to be seen whether this peculiar relationship between legal firms and the stock exchange has fresh pastures on the horizon or will gradually diminish with a bittersweet ending.
+It remains to be seen whether this peculiar relationship between legal firms (including solicitor jobs) and the stock exchange has fresh pastures on the horizon or will gradually diminish with a bittersweet ending.